Koopman Operator for Stability Analysis: Theory with a Linear--Radial Product Reproducing Kernel: Supplementary Numerical Simulations

 The proposed method in this paper is to use a linear--radial product kernel.
 The linear kernel serves as a special treatment of the equilibrium point, while the radial kernel (Wendland kernel) $\kappa^=$ plays the role of ensuring invariance of the RKHS under the action of Koopman operator.
 Theoretically, if defining $A: H_{\kappa^=} \rightarrow H_{\kappa^=}$, then it must hold $A^\ast \kappa^=(x, \cdot) = \kappa^=(f(x), \cdot)$.
 Since for any $t$,

-it is guaranteed that $\|A^t\|\geq 1$ and hence the spectral radius, by Gelfand formula, $\mr{diam}~\sigma(A) = \limsup_{t\rightarrow\infty} \|A^t\|^{1/t} \geq 1$, even if the origin is an asymptotically stable equilibrium point.
+it is guaranteed that $\|A^t\|\geq 1$ and hence the spectral radius, by Gelfand formula, $\mr{radius}~\sigma(A) = \limsup_{t\rightarrow\infty} \|A^t\|^{1/t} \geq 1$, even if the origin is an asymptotically stable equilibrium point.
 In fact, in such a case, $\kappa^=(0, \cdot)$ is always an eigenfunction with eigenvalue $1$.

 The trajectory prediction and spectrum results, when using the Wendland kernel only, are shown in Figures \ref{fig7}--\ref{fig10}.
-We observed that the spectrum of $\hat{A}$ in the two cases of $\mu$ (Figures \ref{fig8} and \ref{fig10}) appear similar to those seen in \ref{fig2} and \ref{fig4}.
-However, the observations here cannot be theoretically guaranteed.
-In other words, since the fact that the spectral radius is not smaller than $1$ is provable, the apparent ``success'' can only be attributed to the empirical dataset that did not capture the eigenfunctions associated with the leading eigenvalues.
+We observed that the spectrum of $\hat{A}$ in both two cases of $\mu$ (Figures \ref{fig8} and \ref{fig10}) shows an overflow from $\mbb{D}$, confirming the shortage of spectrum--stability relation under a radial kernel.